byron-dupreez/task-utils/README.md

   - Added new `discardIfOverAttempted` method, which is a variation of the `discard` method, that first recurses through the task's sub-tasks, ONLY allows the state change if the task is incomplete, OVER-ATTEMPTED AND every one of its sub-task is fully finalised & finally returns the number of tasks & sub-tasks actually rejected
+- Changes to `task-factory` module:
+  - Changed the behaviour of the `updateTask` function to use `Try.findFailure` to do a much deeper search for a Failure instead of only checking the top-level result for a Failure
 - Updated `core-functions` dependency to version 3.0.3

 ### 6.0.0